URI women’s basketball beats ranked team for first time in program history

-KINGSTON, R.I.
-(WPRI) — The Univerity of Rhode Island women’s basketball team was all smiles Sunday after their big win against No. 25 Princeton.
+SOUTH KINGSTOWN, R.I.
+(WPRI) — The University of Rhode Island women’s basketball team was all smiles Sunday after their big win against No. 25 Princeton.

 The Rams beat a ranked opponent for the first time in program history.